 - Clean the sediment from your water heater by carefully draining several gallons from the water heater tank to flush out corrosion causing sediment, which reduces heating efficiency and shortens the life of the heater.

 - Check your water heater manufacturer ‘s website for specific instructions concerning your make and model.

 - Consider replacing a water heater more than 15 years old.
 The first four numbers of the serial number represent the month and year it was made.

 - Make sure flammables are not stored near the water heater or furnace.

-The Plumber fixes you home’s plumbing problems 24/7.
+The Plumber, Heating & Cooling in Buffalo offers plumbing appliance maintenance services and more to fix your home’s plumbing problems 24/7.
 Leaky pipes?
 Ruptured supply line?
 The Plumber has you covered!
 We also offer tankless water heater installation and repair!